josiah-d/eeg_analyis_affective_music/README.md

 ## Background

-Electroencephalography (EEG) is a non-invasive means of measuring elctrical activity, e.g. excitatory postsynaptic potential, inhibitory postsynaptic potentials, on the scalp which represents the macro electrical activity of the cerebral cortex.
+Electroencephalography (EEG) is a non-invasive means of measuring electrical activity, e.g. excitatory postsynaptic potential, inhibitory postsynaptic potentials, on the scalp which represents the macro electrical activity of the cerebral cortex.
 More simply, EEGs measure depolarizations and hyperpolarizations across a brain region and between electrodes.

 Each electrode used during an EEG has a particular naming convention.
 Here is a simplified version of the rules:

 * Even electrodes are on the right
 * Odd electrodes are on the left
-* z is used to denote a mid sagittal electrode
+* z is used to denote a midsagittal electrode
 * A letter code denotes the region of the brain
     * Pre-frontal: Fp
     * Frontal: F